jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

   * create, list, destroy
   * used to create a ZFS filesystem on a zpool
 * ```zfs snapshot```
-  * volume@snapname
+  * volume@snap-name
   * ```zfs snapshot mydatapool@snap1```
   * ```zfs list -t snapshot```
 * ```zfs rollback```

 ZFS also has a mechanism to send and receive snapshots, which done in a small enough increments essentially creates a serialized synchronization feature.
 This can be done on the same system as well as over a network connection to a remote computer.
 Try to do that on ext4.
 To synchronize a ZFS filesystem:

 * first create a snapshot of a zpool
 * Using the ```zfs send``` and ```zfs receive``` commands via a pipe you can send your snapshot to become another partition
   * ```zfs send datapool@today | zfs recv backuppool/backup```.
 * You can pipe the command over ```ssh``` to restore to a remote system